-Factors that could cause actual results to materially differ from those contained in the forward-looking statements include, without limitation, national and local economic and business conditions, including the impact of COVID-19 on occupancy rates at the Company's hotels and the demand for hotel products and services, and those risks and uncertainties discussed in the most recent Annual Report on Form 10-K, quarterly reports on Form 10-Q and current reports on Form 8-K, which DiamondRock Hospitality Company (the "Company") has filed with the Securities and Exchange Commission, all of which you should carefully review.
+Factors that could cause actual results to materially differ from those contained in the forward-looking statements include, without limitation, national and local economic and business conditions, including the impact of COVID-19 on occupancy rates at the Company's hotels and the demand for hotel products and services, and those risks and uncertainties discussed in the most recent Annual Report on Form 10-K, which DiamondRock Hospitality Company (the "Company") has filed with the Securities and Exchange Commission, and which you should carefully review.
 The forward-looking statements made are based on our beliefs, assumptions and expectations of future performance, taking into account all information currently available to the Company.
 Actual results could differ materially from the forward-looking statements made in this presentation.
 The forward-looking statements made in this presentation are subject to the safe harbor of the Private Securities Litigation Reform Act of 1995.